Love Connie

 Love Connie is the stage name of John Cantwell, an American drag queen, actor and former member of the improv group The Nellie Olesons.

 Early life

 Cantwell was born in Mississippi and raised in Louisiana.

 Career

 Cantwell appeared in the film Legally Blonde and the TV shows Dharma & Greg, Pushing Daisies, and Will & Grace.

 Love Connie has a WOW Presents Plus comedy series called Connie-wood.
-Love Connie was a special guest on the RuPaul's Drag Race episodes "The Draglympics" (2019) and "50/50's Most Gagworthy Stars" (2023).
+Love Connie was a special guest on the RuPaul's Drag Race episodes "The Draglympics" (2019), "50/50's Most Gagworthy Stars" (2023), "Rate-A-Queen" (2024) and "Queen Choice Awards" (2024).